gatojardin/website/src/stuff.md

 - Eyebrows
 	- Sephora clear brow gel
 - Setting spray
-	- Tessa (chilean brand) Hylo setting spray (I wear it in an effort of not rubbing the makup off)
+	- Tessa (Chilean brand) Hylo setting spray (I wear it in an effort of not rubbing the makup off)